 We should seek wherever possible to build a core team that is as diverse as possible to avoid ending up a small group of similar people.
-There is plenty of evidence to show that boards make better decisions when they are diverse, this is no different for the Liberal Democrats so make it a priority to create a diverse team.
+There’s plenty of evidence to show that boards make better decisions when they are diverse, this is no different for the Liberal Democrats, so make it a priority to create a diverse team.

-When growing your wider team you’ll want to find activists to fit a number of roles.
-Below are a number of jobs you’ll want to think about filling:
+When growing your wider team you’ll want to find activists to fit a number of roles:

-- Wholesalers: Taking leaflets to your deliverers is a time-consuming job.
-Finding a volunteer to take rounds of leaflets in their bundles out to your delivers.
+- Wholesalers: Find volunteers to take the rounds of leaflets in their bundles out to your delivers.
+Taking leaflets to your deliverers is a time-consuming job.
 Aim for each wholesaler to take leaflets to about 10 deliverers in a geographical area.

-- Clerical workers: To count leaflets into rounds, stuff letters and do clerical work you’ll need a team.
-This job is very suitable for people who might not want to canvass or deliver.
+- Clerical workers: You’ll need a team to count leaflets into rounds, stuff letters and do clerical work.
+This job is suitable for people who might not want to canvass or deliver.

-- Members: Members are the life blood for out party.
+- Members: Members are the life blood for our party.
 Going out and getting more, grows your team, your voice and can earn your local party money.

 - Polling day and postal vote polling day volunteers: Polling day and postal vote polling day require lots of people to be effective.
 You’re going to want to book people in early to help!

-- Poster team: To put up your election posters, manage thank you notes, repair broken posters and plan a really great high visibility campaign.
+- Poster team: To put up your election posters, manage thank you notes, repair broken ones and plan a high visibility campaign.

 - Helpers: Make the most of what you’ve got.
 Over time you’ll have longer conversations with people who’ve agreed to help, so try and find out more about them and their skills.
 We always need the roles above, but you might find your trusty deliverer is also an accountant who could be your treasurer/auditor or a professional fundraiser who could help you with some pointers.